TStyleBackUp/TStyleBackUp/README.md

 - 👀 I’m interested in ...reclaiming MrNickTStyle@hotmail.com
 - 🌱 I’m currently learning ...the way in which I get my account back safe and sound.
 - 💞️ I’m looking to collaborate on ...how I met my new friend’s MrNickTStyle persona.
 - 📫 How to reach me ...Mr.
-Nick T-Style Taylor the Majestic Clown @MrNickTStyle
+Nick T-Style Taylor the Majestic Clown

+@MrNickTStyle MrNickTStyle@outlook.com

+You ready

 <!---
 TStyleBackUp/TStyleBackUp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.